Test your Library of Congress Classification Skills

 Description of the LC System

-The majority of books located in the USA University Library are arranged using the Library of Congress classification system.
+The majority of books located in the USA Marx Library are arranged using the Library of Congress classification system.
 This system allows books to be arranged by subject into 21 subject classes.
 Each book is assigned an alphanumeric call number based on its subject matter.

 The call number acts as a unique identifier for each item (essentially the book's address in the library), and allows it to be placed on shelves near books about or related to the same subject.
 Along with allowing you to locate items on a shelf, using Library of Congress call numbers makes it easier for you to browse for materials on a specific topic.